agilebits/onepassword-app-extension/README.md

 ## Integrating 1Password With Your App

-Now let's get our hands dirty, open the hood, and see how to add 1Password into your app.
+Now let's open the hood and get our hands dirty so we can see how to add 1Password to your app.

 Be forewarned, however, that there is not much code to get dirty with.
 If you were looking for an SDK to waste days of your life on, you'll be sorely disappointed.

 ### Add 1Password Files to Your Project

-Drag the Resources folder into your project
+Drag the Resources folder into your project.

 ### Scenario 1: Signin